 While this data set has the potential to provide a multitude of powerful insights that could be used to address many areas of financial crime, this opportunity has remained relatively untapped to date.
-The emergence of more sophisticated ways to handle and query large amounts of data has opened up the potential for the industry to better leverage this data set in the interest of combatting crime.
+The emergence of more sophisticated ways to handle and query large amounts of data has opened up the potential for the industry to better exploit this data set in the interest of combatting crime.

 This solution assessment summarises how this high-quality payments transaction data can be capitalised on to address Financial Crime.
-This paper is not intended to consider the merits of including additional data in the payments transaction message; this is a topic covered by a another part of the Forum's work.
-We note there are significant legal questions to address in this solution, for example on privacy and data protection.
+This paper is not intended to consider the merits of including additional data in the payments transaction message; this is a topic covered by another part of the Forum's work.
+We note there are significant legal questions to address in this solution, for example on data privacy and data protection, such as the need for customers' consent or facility to opt out.